What is eCommerce Website Development? A Complete Guide

-The sheer number of options for developing an eCommerce website makes it difficult to predict how long it will take to create an eCommerce website.
+The sheer number of options in development makes it difficult to predict how long an eCommerce website will take to create.
 Things that can speed up or slow your development include the following:

 Choosing a content management system such as WordPress speeds up website development at the cost of complexity and functionality.
 WordPress allows you to choose which programs to use on your website and how they appear, making it easy to create a functional website in hours.

 Customization slows development because you may need someone to create plugins or themes that aren’t readily available.
 Enhanced integrations and advanced security measures also take time to implement.